masakitakeuchi-uosaka/masakitakeuchi-uosaka.github.io/_pages/about.md

 Masaki Takeuchi is a Ph.D.
-Student with the Graduate School of Engineering Science at the University of Osaka and a member of the XR Group (PI: Daisuke Iwai).
+Student with the Graduate School of Engineering Science at the University of Osaka and a member of [XR Group](https://www.xr.sys.es.osaka-u.ac.jp/en/) (PI: Prof. Daisuke Iwai).
 He is currently also a Visiting Doctoral Researcher at the University of Oxford under the supervision of Prof. Hannah Smithson.
 His research interests include augmented reality, projection mapping, projector-camera systems, human-computer interaction, and Shitsukan science.